folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

     '@folio-sample-modules/okapi-console': {},
     '@folio-sample-modules/patrons': {}

+You will also need to ensure that the relevant modules are visible to `stripes-loader` in the `@folio-sample-modules` namespace:

+    shell2$ cd ../../stripes-loader/node_modules/@folio-sample-modules
+    shell2$ ln -s ../../../stripes-experiments/trivial-okapi
+    shell2$ ln -s ../../../stripes-experiments/okapi-console
+    shell2$ ln -s ../../../stripes-experiments/patrons
+    shell2$ cd ../../../stripes-experiments/stripes-core

-And re-run the UI server in the `stripes-core` directory, so that it rebuilds the package with the freshly uncommented modules included:
+Now you can re-run the UI server in the `stripes-core` directory, so that it rebuilds the package with the freshly uncommented modules
+included:

     shell2$ npm run start